jamktiko/WaveSpacer/README.md

 Additional Notes
 ===================

-*   If you deploy the backend, remember to update frontend environment variables.

 *   Spotify's API requires whitelisting users for development apps.

 *   This project was originally deployed on AWS (EC2, RDS) but that infrastructure is now offline.